risk-first/website/Map-And-Territory-Risk.md

 Scientific journals are a single example taken from a closely argued book investigating lots of cases of this kind.
 It's worth taking the time to read a couple of the chapters on this interesting topic.
 (Like Risk-First it is available to read online).

 As usual, this section forms a grab-bag of examples in a complex topic.
 But it's time to move on as there is one last stop we have to make on the [Risk Landscape](Glossary#risk-landscape), and that is to look at [Operational Risk](Operational-Risk).

-Now, on to the last risk in our tour, [Operational Risk](Operational-Risk).